gsebdev/react-simple-datepicker/README.md

 # @gsebdev React Simple Datepicker

-A simple datepicker react component.
+A simple datepicker react/typescript component.

-You can set an id, a onChange callback and a preselected value via props.
+You can set an id, name, placeholder, a onChange callback and a preselected value via props.

 [See demo link](https://gsebdev.github.io/react-simple-datepicker/)